1943 Purdue Boilermakers football team

-The 1943 Purdue Boilermaker football team represented Purdue University in the 1943 Big Ten Conference football season.
-In their second year under head coach Elmer Burnham, the Boilermakers compiled an undefeated 9–0 record (6–0 Big Ten), outscored their opponents by a total of 214 to 55, and finished the season ranked No. 5 in the final AP Poll.
+The 1943 Purdue Boilermaker football team was an American football team that represented Purdue University during the 1943 Big Ten Conference football season.
+In their second year under head coach Elmer Burnham, the Boilermakers compiled an undefeated 9–0 record (6–0 in conference games), won the Big Ten championship, outscored their opponents by a total of 214 to 55, and were ranked No. 5 in the final AP poll.

-The 1943 squad was the only undefeated team playing a full schedule in major college football, but finished third in the country per the AP Poll.
-This would seemingly be sufficient grounds for Purdue to claim a 1943 National Championship as the NCAA itself did not recognize champions in the era.
-However, Purdue has never pursued this claim.
+The 1943 squad was the only undefeated team playing a full schedule in major college football, but finished fifth in the AP Poll.

 The 1942 Purdue team had won only one game, but the 1943 team was bolstered with several new players who had been transferred to Purdue as part of the V-12 Navy College Training Program.
+However, two of the notable standouts, Alex Agase and Tony Butkovich were transferred from Purdue by the Marines prior to the Minnesota game.

 Purdue guard Alex Agase was selected as a consensus first-team player on the 1943 All-America Team, and was later inducted into the College Football Hall of Fame.
 Fullback Tony Butkovich was also selected as a first-team All-American by The Sporting News, the United Press, the Central Press, and Stars and Stripes newspaper.
 Butkovich led the Big Ten in scoring with 14 touchdowns despite missing the last two games after being called to active duty by the Marines; he was killed in action at the Battle of Okinawa in April 1945.